 - Combine the garlic powder, salt and cumin in a mixing bowl.

-- Stir in 1 tsp La Morena chipotle sauce (add a bit more if you like!).
+- Stir in 1 teaspoon La Morena chipotle sauce (add a bit more if you like!).
 Then stir in the olive oil to form a thick spice rub paste.

 - Lay the pork out on a clean work surface, fat side up.
 Spread the rub all over the work, with a bit more on top.
 Let the pork sit with the rub for 10 minutes.